-Our two largest shareholders collectively own approximately 34.5% of our common stock.
-According to publicly filed beneficial ownership reports, as of the respective dates of such reports, Michael Davis, chairman of our board of directors, beneficially owned 1,222,353 of shares representing a 19.7% beneficial ownership and the Rudolf Steiner Foundation ("RSF"), beneficially owned 917,133 shares representing a 14.8% beneficial ownership, The shares held by RSF were originally donated by a foundation affiliated with Mr. Davis or acquired from the proceeds of donations made by that foundation.
-In addition, Mr. Davis and RSF filed a Schedule 13D with the SEC on March 17, 2017 announcing the formation of a "group" among the two of them and certain of Mr. Davis' affiliates under Section 13 of the Exchange Act.
+Our two largest shareholders collectively own approximately 34.3% of our common stock.
+According to publicly filed beneficial ownership reports, as of the respective dates of such reports, Michael Davis, chairman of our board of directors, beneficially owned 1,234,598 of shares representing a 19.7% beneficial ownership and the Rudolf Steiner Foundation ("RSF"), beneficially owned 917,133 shares representing a 14.6% beneficial ownership.
+The shares held by RSF were originally donated by a foundation affiliated with Mr. Davis or acquired from the proceeds of donations made by that foundation.
+In addition, Mr. Davis and RSF filed a Schedule 13D with the SEC on March 17, 2017, announcing the formation of a "group" among the two of them and certain of Mr. Davis' affiliates under Section 13 of the Exchange Act.
 As part of the agreement between Mr. Davis and RSF, RSF has agreed not to sell, transfer or otherwise dispose of any of its shares in the Company unless RSF provides concurrent written notice to an affiliate of Mr. Davis and the Company at least three days prior to the consummation of any such sale, transfer or other disposition.
 In addition, on April 12, 2019, the Company borrowed \$1.5 million from an entity affiliated with Mr. Davis pursuant to an unsecured promissory note.
 In April 2021, the Company amended the loan, which extended the expiration to April 2024, converted \$500,000 into revolving loans, adjusted the interest rate to reflect a floor of 5%, and granted a security interest in substantially all of the Company's personal property assets, subject to limited exceptions.
-As of March 31, 2022, \$1.0 million remained due under this promissory note.
+In December 2022, the Company amended the promissory note which extended the maturity to April 2025 and increased the revolving line amount from \$0.5 million to \$1.0 million.
+As of both March 31, 2023 and 2022, \$1.0 million remained due under this promissory note, and at March 31, 2023 and 2022, \$0.5 million and \$0 were outstanding on the revolving line, respectively.